nwkeith/secure-cap/README.md

   datetime.today().strftime('%Y-%m-%d-%H:%M:%S') <-will return the year, month, day, hour, minute, and seconds values (we will want           to use this one)
   ***
   more documentation on setting up the HC-SRO4 sensor on the raspberry pi: http://www.piddlerintheroot.com/hc-sr04/
+  ***
+  others are also facing difficulty with the while loop that we keep getting stuck in: https://stackoverflow.com/questions/36474735/raspberry-pi-python-loop-stop-to-work